Each change requires a slight change of perspective, however, which can be dizzying for firms simply trying to keep up.

 Additionally, you’ll want to touch on deadlines.
 Keeping them involved in the process early helps clients feel more ownership over their part in the process.
 On top of that, a steady cadence of reminder messages helps keep your practice on their mind.

 You only have one chance to make a first impression, as the saying goes, so make sure you hit the nail on the head.
-And if you want to automate the entire process, you can do this utilizing TaxDome Pipelines and automations.
+And if you want to automate the entire process, you can do this utilizing TaxDome workflow automations.

 Take the next step.